 1399.42-48 modify as shown below:

 "The QoS facility includes an additional coordination function called HCF that is usable only in QoS network configurations.
 The HCF shall be implemented in all QoS STAs except mesh STAs.
 Instead, mesh STAs implement the MCF.
-The HCF combines functions from the DCF and PCF with some enhanced, QoS-specific mechanisms and frame subtypes to allow a uniform set of frame exchange sequences to be used for QoS data transfers during both the CP and CFP.
+The HCF combines functions from the DCF with some enhanced, QoS-specific mechanisms and frame subtypes to allow a uniform set of frame exchange sequences to be used for QoS data transfers.
 The HCF uses both a contention based channel access method, called the enhanced distributed channel access (EDCA) mechanism for contention based transfer and a controlled channel access, referred to as the HCF controlled channel access (HCCA) mechanism, for contention free transfer."

 1402.56 delete “, and operates under rules that are different from the PC of the PCF"